huy/zipkin-understanding/programming-model.md

 **Future**

-Future is abstract class that represent result of an asynchronous operation (we can synomymize it as an operation or step of workflow).
+Future is abstract class that represent result of an asynchronous operation (we can synomymize it as a step of a workflow).

 There are range of Future's combinators defined to express different sematic of computation's workflow that are beyond sequential computation available implictily in most traditional programming languages.